 Noneconomic damages are for damages that do not have a specific dollar value but negatively affect your life, such as:

-- Embarrassment and humiliation, such as sexual dysfunction or ability to go to the bathroom unaided
+- Embarrassment and humiliation, such as sexual dysfunction or the ability to go to the bathroom unaided.

 Punitive damages may also be awarded in some rare cases to punish a defendant for conduct that is malicious, willful, wanton, or rises to another level that warrants actions to deter such behavior in the future.

-To win your case, our spinal injury attorneys would have to show that your injuries were caused by another party’s negligence or fault.
+To win your case, our spinal injury attorneys would have to show that another party’s negligence or fault caused your injuries.
 This means legally proving the following elements:

 - Duty: The defendant owed you a duty to take reasonable care not to cause you harm.